dougbutner/web-4/README.md

 In the following sections, we will discuss solutions to these concepts one at a time, then look at possible applications of these web 4 concepts, and a roadmap to reality.

-# Why we can't have Provable democracy on web 3
+# Why we can't have Provable democracy with web 3
 > Provable democracy cannot be fully achieved in web 3 itself because there is no control over how many accounts a user may own.

 Democracy is essentially reaching a consensus with the idea that **each person is equal** in their influence on that consensus within defined bounds.